Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 A mysterious prisoner is kept alone and isolated in the gaols.

-With imagination, it may be possible to convince Masked Soldiers to spare some prisoners.
-Just do not forget that they are contagious and that the gaols of the castle are very small.
+With imagination, it may be possible to convince Masked Soldiers to spare some of the Plague prisoners.

 In fact, the Envoy of God Apollo is just another Polymorphic Provocateur.
 Nothing odd has happened to King Isocrates – as any well-educated Ancient Greek, he just wants to remain as far as possible from any kind of God.
 Luckily for him, this also keeps him away from the Plague.